guerrero-owrd/taps-dev-rogue/2-processes/21-production-hub/notes/2025-09-16-taps-dev-kickoff-prep-cont.md

-# Meeting Notes — TAPs-Dev Kickoff Prep
+# Meeting Notes-TAPs-Dev Kickoff Prep

 **Date:** 2025-09-16
 **Attendees:** FJG (+ AI assistant)
 **Session length:** 2.5 hours

 ## Context refresher

 - Last week TAPs was deprioritized due to higher-urgency work; carry-overs remain open.
 - IT TAPs-wide support remains reduced until **Q1-2026**; low-touch ticketed items only.

 ## Critical Update (standing, from 2025-08-27)

 - Partial IT via tickets is possible (repo permissions, GH setup).
 - DBA/DevOps-heavy work (snapshots, schema queries, containerization) is deferred to 2026.
 - Manual Rogue Pilot remains illustrative-only; clearly bannered and with non-reproducibility note about data sources.

 ## Additional Update (from 2025-09-16)

 - Assessing the possibility of generating snapshots and store outputs in Zenodo or other open-data archives for URL access.
-- Decision on basin for code development and deployment pending until Sept.
-30th, 2025
+- Decision on basin for code development and deployment pending until **Sept.
+30th, 2025**

 ### Immediate Implications

 - **Partial IT support via tickets:**
+  - Zenodo or other open data storage alternatives need to be identified.
+  - Requires authorization by IT and other involved.
   - Repo permissions, GitHub setup, and other low-touch items remain possible.
   - DBA/DevOps-heavy work (snapshot builds, schema-level queries, containerization) deferred until 2026.

 - **Mock-up Rogue Pilot (manual path):**
   - Data can be manually pulled from OWRD public databases (WRIS, SWARS, GWIS) to assemble an *illustrative-only* pilot.
-  - This fulfills IT’s request for a demo artifact and provides a practical test of whether statewide snapshots are essential.
+  - This fulfills IT's request for a demo artifact and provides a practical test of whether statewide snapshots are essential.
   - Visual resolution for results display would be HUC-10
   - Must be clearly bannered: **“Illustrative, not reproducible — not for enforcement.”**